v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-banking-overview.md

 When building a risk grid computing solution on Azure, the business will often continue to use existing on-premises applications such as trading systems, middle office risk management, risk analytics, and so on.
 Azure becomes an extension to those existing investments.

 When connecting to the cloud, security is a primary consideration.
 Accounting for your current security model is the first step in connecting directly to Azure.
-For customers already using Active Directory (AD) on-premises, connecting to Azure can leverage existing identity resources.
+For customers already using Active Directory (AD?WT.mc_id=gridbank-docs-dastarr) on-premises, connecting to Azure can leverage existing identity resources.
 Service accounts can live in the on-premises AD.

 ### Hybrid network solution

 A hybrid network ties Azure directly to the customer&#39;s on-premises network.
-Azure offers two models for securely and reliably connecting current on-premises systems to Azure, [Microsoft Azure ExpressRoute](/azure/expressroute/expressroute-introduction) and [VPN Gateway](/azure/vpn-gateway/).
+Azure offers two models for securely and reliably connecting current on-premises systems to Azure, [Microsoft Azure ExpressRoute](/azure/expressroute/expressroute-introduction?WT.mc_id=gridbank-docs-dastarr) and [VPN Gateway](/azure/vpn-gateway/?WT.mc_id=gridbank-docs-dastarr).
 Both are trusted connectivity solutions, although there are differences in implementation, performance, cost and other attributes.

 ![Azure connectivty](./assets/risk-grid-compute-assets/02-connectivity.png)